Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Introduction

 \section{Introduction}

-\textit{World models} (observation $\times$ action $\rightarrow$ observation) \citep{2018_ha_schmidhuber_recurrent_world_model, agarwal2025cosmos, bruce2024genie,brooks2024videoGenerationWorldSimulator} can be successfully trained to simulate future trajectories given the history of past observations and actions.
-World models are instrumental in training embodied agents to endow them with specific abilities \citep{qin2024worldsimbench}, such as grounding on affordances \citep{brohan2023can}, spatio-temporal reasoning \citep{huanginner,li2025imagine}, and planning \citep{reed2022generalist, yang2023learning,Hafner2025}.
-However, learning a specialised world model is challenging.
-Firstly, it requires a large amount of real-world data \citep{liu2024world} and even this data volume may be insufficient within the confines of the current training paradigm \citep{motamed2025DoGenerativeModelsLearn}.
-Secondly, the benefit of creating a separate world model to train a downstream embodied agent remains unclear because of possible compounding errors between the two models.
-Conversely, foundation models, such as vision-language models (VLMs), are already imbued with plenty of real-world knowledge of both action (in language form) and perception (in vision form), because of their large-scale pre-training.
-While such knowledge is not straightforward to elicit \citep{gao2024physicallyGroundedVLM,qiu2024temporallyGrounded,abdou-etal-2021-language}, we propose investigating a promising alternative to specialised world models, by enhancing the knowledge implicitly stored inside foundation models.
+\textit{World models} are instrumental in training embodied agents to endow them with specific abilities, such as planning and simulation \citep[\textit{inter alia}]{qin2024worldsimbench,brohan2023can,huanginner,li2025imagine,reed2022generalist, yang2023learning,Hafner2025}.
+However, learning a specialised world model is challenging due to the scarcity of real-world data \citep{liu2024world,motamed2025DoGenerativeModelsLearn}.
+Conversely, a promising alternative is endowing pre-existing unified\footnote{Here `unified' means models capable of interleaving text and images during generation architecturally.} vision-language models (VLMs) with world modelling abilities.
+In fact, VLMs are already imbued with plenty of real-world knowledge of both action (in language form) and perception (in vision form), because of their large-scale pre-training.

-Firstly, we probe whether native VLMs already contain reliable world models, facilitated by model designs that combine various modalities into a unified representation, i.e., sequences of tokens \citep{team2024chameleon}.
-In particular, we frame the assessment of world models as the ability to solve \textit{action-centric image editing tasks} \citep{krojer2024aurora}.
-In such tasks, the model predicts the next observation given the previous observation and an action expressed as a language instruction.
-Based on our evaluation, we empirically demonstrate that existing open-source models do not prefer ground-truth trajectories compared to adversarially generated ones.
-Hence, we verify that the world model implicit in the original VLMs \textit{per se} is not well grounded on real-world trajectories \citep{gao2024physicallyGroundedVLM,qiu2024temporallyGrounded,abdou-etal-2021-language}.
+Firstly, we probe whether unified VLMs already contain reliable forward dynamics models (FDP), i.e., the ability to predict the next image frame given the previous image frame and an action expressed as a language instruction.
+For this assessment, we limit ourselves to single-step trajectories, as a first step towards longer horizons.
+Based on our evaluation, we empirically demonstrate that existing VLMs do not prefer ground-truth trajectories compared to adversarially generated ones.
+Hence, we verify that the world model implicit in the original VLMs \textit{per se} is not well grounded on real-world forward dynamics \citep{gao2024physicallyGroundedVLM,qiu2024temporallyGrounded,abdou-etal-2021-language}.